-State-of-the-art Water Laboratory Can Test for 150,000 Compounds
+State-of-the-Art Water Laboratory

 In 1986, after more than four years of planning and construction, the Board opened its new Water Quality Laboratory.
-Occupying 8,500 square feet of floor space in the Carrollton Water Purification Plant, the lab is an advanced environmental analysis facility, utilizing state-of-the-art technology for detecting and identifying contaminants in water at sub part per billion concentrations.
+Occupying 8,500 square feet of floor space in the Carrollton Water Purification Plant, the lab is an advanced environmental analysis facility, utilizing stateof-the-art technology for detecting and identifying contaminants in water at sub part per billion concentrations.
 The overall laboratory is divided into areas specifically designed and equipped for organic, inorganic, microbiological and plant production analyses.